cssu/firstyearguide/FYG.md

 The requirements as quoted from the ArtSci Calendar are:

 > Special Requirement
 > Students who do not have the Computer Science Admission Guarantee must complete a supplementary application to be considered for the program.
+Students who do not submit the supplemental application in time will not be considered for the CS Major/Minor.
 >
 > Variable Minimum Grade:\
 > A minimum grade is needed for entry, and this minimum changes each year depending on available spaces and the number of applicants.
 The following courses must be completed: